Advertiser Disclosure

 Advertisement

-These awards are available through Alaska Airlines Mileage Plan and can be booked for as few as 45,000 miles one-way — though they jump up to 55,000 or 70,000 miles if you’re leaving from the Midwest or West Coast.
+These awards are available through Alaska Airlines Mileage Plan and can be booked for as few as 45,000 miles one-way in business class — though they jump up to 55,000 or 70,000 miles if you’re leaving from the Midwest or West Coast.
+If you want to fly economy, you can snag seats for as low as 22,500 Alaska miles for the same flight.

-Aer Lingus is the operating carrier, which means taxes and fees will be less than $20 per ticket.
+Aer Lingus is the operating airline, and taxes and fees will be less than $20 per award ticket.
+Here are the details:

 Aer Lingus A321neo Business Class